cosmos/sdk-tutorials/interchain-exchange/tutorial/04-order-pairs.md

 }
 ```

-## ontimeout
+## No OnTimeout Consequences

-A timeout will have no consequences.
+A timeout will have no consequences in our scenario.
+The orderbook will not be acknowledged